vitorstabile/projects-design-basics/README.md

 #### <a name="chapter4part2"></a>Chapter 4 - Part 2: How to Make a Wireframe

 We can make a simple wireframe, using [Figma][figma-url] or [Adobe XD][adobexd-url] to make a simple wireframe.
-You will make a draft of the user interfaces and the UI/UX will develop the user interface. propertily.
+You will make a draft of the user interfaces and the UI/UX designer will develop the user interface propertily.

 Down below, is the wireframe example of the home page and the products page in a computer view.